 - A. The licensing process shall include but is not limited to a review of the prospective Organization's: - 1.
 Mission. - 2.
 Corporate philosophy. - 3.
 Organizational background and corporate history. - 4.
-Experience providing services to individuals in RI and other states. - Corporate experience. - 6.
+Experience providing services to individuals in RI and other states. - 5.
+Corporate experience. - 6.
 Demonstrated commitment to individuals. - 7.
-Provisions for how individuals who are served participate in the operation of the Organization.

-- Strategies for promoting community inclusion and membership.
-(DDO specific) Approach to the respectful, age-appropriate imagery of people with developmental disabilities, and strategies for increasing valued roles and perceptions of people in the community.
-Strategies for providing a voice in all aspects of daily life for the individuals 10. the Organization serves.
-Human Rights Committee.
-12. Board of Directors.
-13. Staffing.
-14. Staff experience.
-15. Job descriptions.
-16. Staff resumes.
-17. Staff recruitment, selection, training and supervision approach.
-18. Criminal background checks.
-19. Conflicts of interest.
-20. Financial disclosure information.
-Audit (annually audited financial statements for past three (3) years).
-21. Fiscal capacity (including business plan if it is a new entity).
-22. 23.
-Tax compliance.
-24. References.
-Written policies and procedures.
-25. - B. The Organization shall demonstrate compliance with applicable laws and regulations.
+Provisions for how individuals who are served participate in the operation of the Organization. - 8.
+Strategies for promoting community inclusion and membership.
+(DDO specific) - 9.
+Approach to the respectful, age-appropriate imagery of people with developmental disabilities, and strategies for increasing valued roles and perceptions of people in the community.

+- 10. Strategies for providing a voice in all aspects of daily life for the individuals the Organization serves.

+- 11. Human Rights Committee.

+- 12. Board of Directors.

+- 13. Staffing.

+- 14. Staff experience.

+- 15. Job descriptions.

+- 16. Staff resumes.

+- 17. Staff recruitment, selection, training and supervision approach.

+- 18. Criminal background checks.

+- 19. Conflicts of interest.

+- 20. Financial disclosure information.

+- 21. Audit (annually audited financial statements for past three (3) years).

+- 22. Fiscal capacity (including business plan if it is a new entity).

+- 23. Tax compliance.

+- 24. References.

+- 25. Written policies and procedures.

+- 26. Certification Standards Application.

+- B. The Organization shall demonstrate compliance with applicable laws and regulations.
 The Organization shall submit to readiness reviews and onsite visits to ensure preparedness for service provision.

+- C. If an applicant fails to provide complete, accurate, and truthful information during the application and licensing process, the Department may cause licensure to be delayed, or may deny or revoke the license.

+- D. Any applicant or person with a controlling interest in a BHO or DDO will be considered responsible for acts occurring during, and relating to, the operation of licensed services or Organization for purpose of licensing.